snoopdave/entitydb/IMPORTING_DATA.md

         twitter: 'path/to/twitter-data.js',
     };

-Replace the paths with the actual locations of your downloaded data files.
+Replace the paths with the actual locations of your downloaded data files, which should be under `./web-static/data`.

 ## Step 5: Compile the TypeScript Code